-Obedience Training is an organised activity conducted through a large number of local clubs all over Queensland.
-A full list of these clubs can be found by visiting the Dogs Queensland website
+Poodles are very versatile, they excel at all forms of dog sports.
+Training for any of the listed sports is an organised activity conducted through a large number of local clubs all over Queensland.
+A full list of these clubs can be found by visiting the Dogs Queensland website www.cccq.org.au

-There are different levels of Obedience Training and a dog and his/her handler can graduate from one to the other.
-At an Obedience Trial you can compete in classes for each level.
-The five levels, in ascending order of difficulty are:
+There are different levels of Obedience, Agility, Rally O, Trick Dog and Lure Coursing Training and a dog and his/her handler can graduate from one to the other.
+At any Trial you can compete in classes for each level.
+As an example these are the Obedience levels:

 Community Companion dog (Trial award C.C.D) - involving basic heel on lead, stand, recall and sit/stay, down/stay exercises.

 Novice (Trial Award C.D) - free heeling, more complex recall and retrieve and longer stays.

 Open (Trial Award C.D.X) - more complex recall, retrieve, stay, jump and handler out of sight exercises.

 Utility (Trial Award) U.D) - this involves finding lost articles, scent discrimination, signal exercises and a range of other complex exercises.

 Utility Dog Excellent (Trial Award U.D.X) - this involves more complex extensions of the U.D. exercises.